 Victoria#

 Robinvale and Hattah ran completely dry in March.
 Station owner Nathan Falvo, who's run his Robinvale servo for 25 years, said he'd never seen anything like it: "Basically the whole town, which is one of the fruit bowls of Australia, was out of fuel."
 Wedderburn and Bonnie Doon also emptied out.
 Remaining Robinvale stations capped purchases at $50.
+Supply has since recovered with the rest of the country.

 Western Australia#